 In addition, located within 30 to 90 minutes of Lexington are over two dozen colleges and universities including well-regarded institutions like the University of North Carolina at Chapel Hill, NC State University, Wake Forest University, Duke University, High Point University, University of North Carolina at Greensboro, Winston-Salem State University and North Carolina A&T State University.

-To research alternative options in a competitive higher education environment, also visit accredited online colleges in North Carolina.
+To research alternative options in a competitive higher education environment, also visit accredited online colleges and affordable colleges online in North Carolina.

 Interested in learning more about Lexington?
 Feel free to contact us!